 Criteria and Conditions

 - All applicants must be a Syrian media and/or CSO organisation.
+Or the target group (audience) of the outlet must be Syrian with news focused on Syria.

 - A media outlet and a CSO must form a consortium to jointly produce a media product.